 This is the official address for the director and where government mail, specifically for the director, will be sent.
 Unlike the company’s registered office, this does not need to be based in the UK.

 The service address can be a residential address, but using a residential address is not ideal as it is placed on the public register – making it susceptible to uninvited visitors and direct mail.
-This can be avoided by using an alternative address that you have permission to use as the service address.
+This can be avoided by using an alternative address that you have permission to use as the service address (a number of our company formation packages come with the option to use our address as the service address).

 Director home address (also known as the usual residential address)

-This must be the actual residential address of the director who is being appointed.
+This must be the actual residential address of the director who is being appointed and can be based anywhere in the world.
 It will not be placed on the public register unless it is also being used as the registered office and/or the service address.

 What other information is needed to appoint a company director?